-Connect the router to the LAN port on the 8-port PoE switch using an Ethernet cable (cat5e or cat6);
+Connect your router to the LAN port on the PoE switch using an Ethernet cable (Cat5e or Cat6).

-Connect the power cable to the PoE network switch and to a power outlet or surge protector.
+Plug the power cable into the PoE switch and connect it to a power outlet or a surge protector.

-Connect IP cameras to ports 1-8 on the PoE switch using the Ethernet cables.
+Connect your IP cameras to the available ports on the PoE switch using Ethernet cables.